tuaris/freebsd-desktop/README.md

 ## Quick Start

-It's recommended that you start with a clean install of FreeBSD 12.x 64-bit.
-Your non-root user should belong to the `operator` and `wheel` group so that it can perform administrative functions.
+It's recommended that you start with a clean install of FreeBSD 14.x 64-bit.
+Your non-root user should belong to the `video`, `operator` and `wheel` group so that it can perform administrative functions.

 ```
 fetch -o - http://k.itty.cat/7 | sh